-Ghisu just then remembered the marriage of a landlord twenty years ago.
+Ghisu then remembered the marriage of a landlord twenty years ago.
 He had attended the marriage, and it was one of his sweetest memories.
 It was a memorable feast, and the memory was still fresh in his mind.
 "I cannot forget that feast.
-Such sumptuous meal has never come my way since then.
-The bride's family had served 'poorees' to everyone in the village; everyone!
-All the villagers - big or small - ate the 'poorees' which were marinated in pure ghee!
-There were salad, curd, three kinds of roasted vegetables, one curried vegetable, sweets .....
+Such sumptuous food has never come my way since then.
+The bride's family had served puris to everyone in the village; everyone!
+All the villagers - great or small - ate the puris which were made in pure ghee!
+There were salad, curd, three kinds of roasted vegetables, one curried vegetable, sweets ...
 I cannot describe in words the taste of the food!
 There were no restrictions; you could ask for any number of servings.
 People ate so much that they could not even drink water after the meal.
-The servers ignored all protests of fullness and kept replenishing your plate with food.
+The servers ignored all protests of fullness and kept putting more and more hot, round, and savory kachoris on your plate.
 Even if you shielded the plate with your hands and said you had your fill, they still continued to serve.
 At the end of the meal, everyone was offered betel leaf and cardamon.
-After the heavy meal I could not even stand erect; I immediately went and lay on the bed.
+But I was in no shape for even a betel leaf; I could not even stand erect!
+I straight away went and lay on my blanket.
 Such was the generosity of the landlord!

-Madhav could only conjure up visions of the meal in his mind.
-"No one offers us such kinds of meals nowadays," he said.
+Madhav could only conjure up visions of the feast in his mind.
+"No one treats us to such kinds of feasts nowadays," he said.

-"Who will serve such meals now?
+"Who can hold a feast now?
 Those were better days.
-Today, everyone thinks of saving and cutting costs .....
+Today, everyone thinks of saving and cutting costs ...
 Don't waste money during marriages and rituals.
-I ask where they keep all the money that they have wrung out of the poor?
-They think nothing while accumulating, but when it comes to spending then they think of saving."
+Ask them where they keep all the money that they have wrung out of the poor?
+They think nothing while accumulating, but when it comes to spending they think of economy."

 "More than twenty."

 "I must have eaten no less than fifty.
 I was strong then; you are not even half my size."